FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 24th October 2022.md

 As soon as an incident occurs, the Park Ranger makes contact with the Gardai and requests

 their presence.
 All incidents are documented by the Park Ranger.
-The Council is arranging--- 5
+The Council is arranging
+---
+5

 for these reports to be provided to the Gardai as documentary evidence of the issues in the